Middle East Broadcasting Networks

+Overview
-The Middle East Broadcasting Networks (MBN) is a U.S.-government-funded American Arabic-language non-profit media organization broadcasting news and information across the Middle East and North Africa region.

-MBN comprises two television networks, (Alhurra and Alhurra-Iraq), Radio Sawa, and several digital properties (Alhurra.com, RadioSawa.com, Irfaasawtak.com, MaghrebVoices.com, and Elsaha.com).
-MBN is financed by the U.S. government through a grant from the U.S. Agency for Global Media (USAGM), an independent federal agency that serves as a firewall to protect journalists from political influence.
+The Middle East Broadcasting Networks (MBN) is a non-profit organization funded by the United States Congress through a grant from the U.S. Agency for Global Media (USAGM), an independent federal agency.
 Including MBN, there are four other networks under the USAGM umbrella: Voice of America (VOA), Radio Free Europe/Radio Liberty, Radio y Television Marti, and Radio Free Asia.

+MBN's mission is to provide accurate and objective information on the MENA region, American policies, and Americana, as well as in-depth analysis focusing on topics not found in other Arab media outlets to encourage transparency and democracy.
+After airing an investigative report alleging corruption within Iraq's Sunni and Shiite religious establishments, Iraqi authorities suspended the license of MBN's Alhurra television channel for three months.

 Former U.S. diplomat, Ambassador Alberto Fernandez was appointed as head of MBN in 2017.
 On November 4, 2018, MBN relaunched and introduced innovative new programming across all platforms.

-MBN's mission in to provide accurate and objective information on the MENA region, American policies and Americana, as well as in-depth analysis focusing on topics not found in other Arab media outlets to encourage transparency and democracy.
-After airing an investigative report alleging corruption within Iraq's Sunni and Shiite religious establishments, Iraqi authorities suspended the license of MBN's Alhurra television channel for three months.
+In October 2024, Jeffrey Gedmin was appointed President and Chief Executive Officer of the Middle East Broadcasting Networks (MBN), following a period as acting head beginning in April 2024.
+Bringing decades of leadership experience, Gedmin initiated a significant transformation at MBN, emphasizing digital innovation and a comprehensive review of content to strengthen the organization’s future.
+His appointment was unanimously supported by the board to support MBN’s journalists and expand its impact throughout the Middle East and North Africa.